 But that’s not always the case, especially if you intend to take photos in the midst of extreme sports.
 You may want to take a picture or a video of how it looks like from your perspective, while you’re riding a bike, paddling a kayak through rapids, or skiing down a steep slope.

 You may want to take a picture while you’re underwater.
-You may even want to take an aerial photo with the use of a drone.
-In any of those situations, you can’t just use any standard camera.
+You may even want to make an aerial photo with the use of a drone.
+In any of those situations, you can’t just use any standard Best Action Camera.
 You need the best action camera that fits your circumstances.

 How to Choose the Best Action Camera